Meet Bulamu Healthcare’s Leadership Team

 Christine Russell, MBA

 Christine Russell has been a financial executive in technology businesses in Silicon Valley for over twenty-five years, while also serving as a director of public and private venture-backed tech companies.
+She is currently CFO of PDF Solutions, a software provider for semiconductor companies.
 She was CFO of UniPixel, Inc. (Nasdaq: UNXL) until its recent merger.
 Previously, she served as CFO of Vendavo, Inc., EAG, Inc., Virage Logic, OuterBay Technologies, Ceva, Inc., Persistence Software, and Cygnus Solutions, most of which merged with larger companies or were sold to private equity.
 She is a current or former director of three public companies: eGain Corporation, Quick Logic Inc., and Peak International, Ltd. Earlier in her career, she held senior financial positions at Xerox and Measurex (Honeywell).
-Christine was an early friend and supporter of Bulamu Healthcare and shares a passion for our mission.
-She holds a B.A. and M.B.A. from Santa Clara University.
+Christine shares a passion for Bulamu’s mission as an early supporter through her friendship with co-founder Jim Balassone.
+She holds a BA and MBA from Santa Clara University.

-Bulamu’s Advisory Council meets twice a year and provides advice on Bulamu’s strategic direction, operational challenges, partnership opportunities, government relations, and drive toward sustainability.
+Bulamu’s Advisory Council meets twice a year and provides advice on Bulamu’s strategic direction, operational challenges, partnership opportunities, government relations, and our drive toward sustainability.
 Members have had in-depth experience in developing world settings as doctors, nurses, NGO executives, consultants, Peace Corps Volunteers, and trainers.
 The Council meetings provide valuable insights based on their many years of domain experience in providing healthcare and educational services in developing countries.
-Members of the Advisory Council also serve without compensation.

 Christopher A. Crane, MBA